Diarrhea and Chemotherapy

 In addition, consider the following information provided by the National Cancer Institute as ways to reduce the severity of your symptoms:

-Be sure to replace all fluids that you have lost by drinking plenty of water and other fluid, such as clear broth, sports drinks, or ginger ale.
+Be sure to replace all fluids that you have lost by drinking plenty of water and other fluids, such as clear broth, sports drinks, or ginger ale.
 If you choose a carbonated beverage, let it sit for a while until it loses its carbonation.

 Choose foods that are low in fiber, such as: